-When something feels forced, mandated or out of the ordinary, this is a good indication that something is “off”, and one should take a closer look as to why.
+When something feels forced, mandated, or out of the ordinary, this is a good indication that something is “off,” and one should take a closer look as to why.

 Let’s do that, shall we?

 Firstly, not everyone’s version of self-care is the same.
 Doing what you see others do is not lateral and doesn’t translate to a uniformed daily self-care routine.
-Nothing in life is “one-size-fits-all” so please do yourself the favor and stop trying to make it fit you.
+Nothing in life is “one-size-fits-all,” so please do yourself a favor and stop trying to make it fit you.
 You and the person next to you have different needs, even if you have many things in common.
 What will help someone may actually be a burden to you and vice versa.

-Secondly, the answers to the ‘why’ question vary depending on whom we make a priority; whom we place above ourselves; whose needs we put above ourselves.
-For many it’s others and we are lucky enough if we have some crumbs or fumes left over for ourselves
+Secondly, the answers to the ‘why’ question vary depending on whom we make a priority, whom we place above ourselves, whose needs we put above ourselves.
+For many it’s others, and we are lucky enough if we have some crumbs or fumes left over for ourselves

 For many of us, feeling depleted and empty, we turn to others to see what they’re doing to fill their cups so, you too can do more with your time and self.
-Unfortunately, we get distracted, comparing and trying out new methods and forms of self-care, to find that all we accomplished is adding more “things” to our overstocked plates.
+Unfortunately, we get distracted, comparing, and trying out new methods and forms of self-care, to find that all we accomplished is adding more “things” to our overstocked plates.

 So maybe, just maybe, it’s not about adding but subtracting from our plates.
 What do I mean by this?
 We can do less to do more.
 We can reduce stress, fuel more joy, create happiness, and cultivate love.

-Doing more for yourself and less for others.
+Do more for yourself and less for others.
 That sounds pretty selfish, doesn’t it?
 Hear me out.
 When we fill our cups (self) internally with all that we seek externally, we spring a well of abundance.
 No amount of outside gains can do this.
-Let’s take a step further and remove the idea of self-care altogether and start with and by creating a solid foundation, one a well can flourish from, a foundation built on love.
+Let’s take a step further and remove the idea of self-care altogether and start with, and by creating a solid foundation, one a well can flourish from, a foundation built on love.
 With love, there is no need to “do”; it’s an act within itself.

 In the examples, these are all disposable things, and material possessions, but isn’t that how we’ve essentially been treating and viewing ourselves?
-As something, not someone, who needs to be cared for?
+As something, not someone who needs to be cared for?
 What if we flipped the script and viewed self-care, not as a task, chore, or must-do but a way to upkeep and care for what you love—yourself.

 Loving ourselves is the highest form of self-care.